-Six common dolphin (four not specified) stranded with evidence of fishery interaction (NMFS, Southwest Region, unpublished data) between 2000-2004.
+Three unidentified and one short-beaked common dolphin stranded with evidence of fishery interaction (NMFS, Southwest Region, unpublished data) between 2002-2006.
 It is not known which fisheries were responsible for these deaths.

 Drift gillnet fisheries for swordfish and sharks exist along the entire Pacific coast of Baja California, Mexico and may take animals from this population.
 Quantitative data are available only for the Mexican swordfish drift gillnet fishery, which uses vessels, gear, and operational procedures similar to those in the U.S. drift gillnet fishery, although nets may be up to 4.5 km long (Holts and Sosa-Nishizaki 1998).
 The fleet increased from two vessels in 1986 to 31 vessels in 1993 (Holts and Sosa-Nishizaki 1998).
 The total number of sets in this fishery in 1992 can be estimated from data provided by these authors to be approximately 2700, with an observed rate of marine mammal bycatch of 0.13 animals per set (10 marine mammals in 77 observed sets; Sosa-Nishizaki et al. 1993).
 This overall mortality rate is similar to that observed in California driftnet fisheries during 1990-95 (0.14 marine mammals per set; Julian and Beeson, 1998), but species-specific information is not available for the Mexican fisheries.
-Previous efforts to convert the Mexican swordfish driftnet fishery to a longline fishery have resulted in a mixed-fishery, with

-20 vessels alternately using longlines or driftnets, 23 using driftnets only, 22 using longlines only, and seven with unknown gear type (Berdegué 2002).
+Previous efforts to convert the Mexican swordfish driftnet fishery to a longline fishery have resulted in a mixed-fishery, with 20 vessels alternately using longlines or driftnets, 23 using driftnets only, 22 using longlines only, and seven with unknown gear type (Berdegué 2002).

 Table 1.
-Summary of available information on the incidental mortality and injury of short-beaked common dolphins (California/Oregon/Washington Stock), in commercial fisheries that might take this species.
-All entanglements resulted in the death of the animal.
-Coefficients of variation for mortality estimates are provided in parentheses; n/a = not available.
-Mean annual takes are based on 2000-2004 data unless noted otherwise.
+Summary of available information on the incidental mortality and injury of short-beaked commondolphins (California/Oregon/Washington Stock), in commercial fisheries that might take this species.
+Allentanglements resulted in the death of the animal.Coefficients of variation for mortality estimates areprovided in parentheses; n/a = not available.Mean annual takes are based on 2002-2006 data unless notedotherwise.

-Fishery Name Data Type Year Percent Observer Coverage Observed Mortality Estimated Annual Mortality Mean Annual Takes (CV in parentheses) CA/OR thresher shark/swordfish drift gillnet fishery observer data 2000 2001 2002 2003 2004 22.9% 20.4% 22.1% 20.2% 20.6% 24 7 7 17 7 105 (0.26) 34 (0.41) 32 (0.46) 84 (0.24) 34 (0.49) 58 (0.15) CA angel shark/ halibut and other species large mesh (>3.5in) set gillnet fishery 1 MMAP self-reporting 2000 2001 2002 2003 2004 Common dol o 0 0 0 0 0 0 0 0 0 0 ≥0.2 (n/a) Unknown fishery strandings 2000- 2004 4 unidentif dolphin strar ≥ 1.2 (n/a) Minimum total annual takes 59 (0.15)
+Fishery Name Data Type Year Percent Observer Coverage Observed Mortality Estimated Annual Mortality Mean Annual Takes (CV in parentheses) CA/OR thresher shark/swordfish drift gillnet fishery observer 2002 2003 2004 2005 2006 22.1% 20.2% 20.6% 20.9% 18.5% 7 17 7 12 6 32 (0.46) 84 (0.24) 34 (0.49) 57 (0.30) 32 (0.52) 48 (0.16) CA squid purse seine observer 2004 2005 2006 unknown 1.1% unknown 0 1 0 0 87 (0.98) 0 29 (0.98) CA angel shark/ halibut and other species large mesh (>3.5in) set gillnet fishery 1 MMAP self-reporting 2002 2003 2004 2005 2006 Common doly - - - n/a n/a ophins, species no 0 1 n/a n/a n/a t determined 0 0 1 n/a n/a ≥0.2 (n/a) observer 2006-2007 <10% 0 0 0 Unknown fishery strandings Three unidentified common and one short-beaked common dolphin stranded with evidence of fishery interactions.
+Evidence of fishery interactions included net marks and positive metal detector scans.
+None of the strandings could be linked to a specific commercial fishery.
+These strandings may have come from observed fisheries that already have bycatch estimates and thus are not included in the annual average to prevent double- counting of fishery mortality.
+Mean annual takes are therefore based on stranded animals only if the stranding can be attributed to a fishery lacking an observer program or cases where stranded animals represent the only documented fishery-related deaths in a given year. ≥ 0 (n/a) Minimum total annual takes 77 (0.38)